sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Registration
 * not in iGov, additional
 * MAY/SHOULD for Client; reduce manual labour with risk of config mistakes
-* details of minimal registraton parameters?
+* TBD: details of minimal registraton parameters?
 * relation to RFC7591 OAuth 2.0 Dynamic Client Registration
 * MAY support RFC7592 OAuth 2.0 Dynamic Client Registration Management Protocol
 * relation to acceptable methods and algorithms